-Kumari, the living virgin goddess has been worshipped in Nepal from the ancient time.
+Kumari, the living virgin goddess has been worshipped in Nepal from ancient times.
 She used to be the tutelary deity in the Malla Era.
 The Shah who conquered Malla too kept the tradition of Kumari.
 Kumari is the human form of Goddess Taleju, the aspect of Shakti for power and protection.

-The establishment of the Taleju cult in the three kingdoms has introduced the three living Kumaris’ in the three cities of Bhaktapur, Kathmandu and Patan.
+The establishment of the Taleju cult in the three kingdoms has introduced the three living Kumaris’ in the three cities of Bhaktapur, Kathmandu, and Patan.
 The most popular and powerful Kumari is of Kathmandu the Royal Kumari.

 There are several tales regarding the establishment of the cult of Kumari.
-One of the tales says the then king Triloya Malla used to practice tantrism and with the help of it he had the direct contact with the goddess Taleju.
-Every night, the goddess Taleju used to come to the palace in the human form and used to play tripase(dice) and discussed the well being of the country.
+One of the tales says the then king Triloya Malla used to practice tantrism and with the help of it he had direct contact with the goddess Taleju.
+Every night, the goddess Taleju used to come to the palace in the human form and used to play Triphase (dice) and discussed the well being of the country.
 Unfortunately, one night the king lost his control and made sexual advances towards the Goddess.
 This made the goddess annoyed and stopped coming to the palace.
-The king regretted and asked apology to the Goddess for the act he did.
+The king regretted it and asked apology from the Goddess for the act he did.
 Finally, the goddess agreed to appear in the body of the virgin girl from the Newar Shakya and Bajracharya caste.

 The Newar Shakya and Bajracharya caste are Buddhists.
 The girl who is going to be selected as the Goddess Kumari is born in a Buddhist family and becomes a Hindu deity.
-So, Nepal is considered to be the melting poing of Buddhism and Hinduism.
+So, Nepal is considered to be the melting point of Buddhism and Hinduism.

 The tantric Goddess Taleju resides in the body of a pure young virgin girl.
-The formal eligibility of the Kumari of Kathmandu- she has to come the shakya caste with a sound health with no evidence of serious illness, especially smallpox, skin without blemish, no bad body odor, pre-menstrual and no loss of teeth, black hair and eyes, dainty hands and feet, small and well-recessed sexual organs, set of twenty teeth.
-Once the young girls pass the basic requirement, they go through the test of the thirty perfections as a neck like a conch shell, a body like a banyan tree, eyelashes like a cow, highs like a deer, chest like a lion, voice soft and clear as a ducks.
+The formal election of the Kumari of Kathmandu- she has to come to the Shakya caste with sound health with no evidence of serious illness, especially smallpox, skin without blemish, no bad body odor, pre-menstrual and no loss of teeth, black hair and eyes, dainty hands and feet, small and well-recessed sexual organs, set of twenty teeth.
+Once the young girls pass the basic requirement, they go through the test of the thirty perfections as a neck like a conch shell, a body like a banyan tree, eyelashes like a cow, highs like a deer, chest like a lion, voice soft and clear as ducks.

 The girls have to show calm and fearlessness and her horoscope is checked to make sure that it is favorable to the king’s horoscope.
 The selection process of Kumari is tough.
-She has to go through numerous task, after the accomplishment of the all tasks by the selected girl the spirit of Goddess Taleju is installed in the girl by the priest and becomes the Goddess Kumari and resides in Kumari Bahal built by Jaya Prakash Malla in 1757until her menstruation or the first cut and bleeding.
+She has to go through numerous task, after the accomplishment of all tasks by the selected girl the spirit of Goddess Taleju is installed in the girl by the priest and becomes the Goddess Kumari and resides in Kumari Bahal built by Jaya Prakash Malla until 1757until her menstruation or the first cut and bleeding.